-Allows you to specify a unique filename or a filename pattern as the search target.
-With the default setting \.PMD, the search function will find all Plan-Maker documents.
+Allows you to search for a specific file or a filename pattern.

+With the default setting, the search function will find all documents of the chosen file type in the chosen folder.

 If you specify a unique filename like MYREPORT.PMD, only files with exactly this name will be found.